-the Android version name, the kernel signature and other useful facts.
-The MEP-project adopts those information in order to perform statistics about MEP-Traces', i.e., memory and battery consumed during the acquisition, the location and duration of the recording, etc.
+The MEP_DEVICE_INFO file contains the set of information related to the device which supplied the acquisition.
+It collects the device model, the Android version name, the kernel signature, and other useful facts.
+The MEP project adopts those information in order to perform statistics about MEP-Traces', i.e., memory and battery consumed during the acquisition, the location and duration of the recording, etc.